ferenckata/BLISS/downstream_analysis/DSB_per_region/README.md

 - finds the top1% of the genes and TSS regions with the most number of breaks
 - plots the overlap between top1% fragile genes/TSSs across datasets
 - plots DSB counts versus gene length

+The `DSB_vs_genelength.r` script plots the DSB count vs the genelength in scatterplot and boxplot (though the latter one has way too many outliers).
+It also pick the outliers above a threshold taken from the scatterplot.
+Finds the GO term for these genes and save it in a file.
+It also finds the most frequent GO terms listed.